botpress/botpress/.github/CONTRIBUTING.md

 * Ensure contributions are unit tested and that all tests pass before submitting any pull-request

   Before you run the tests, you need a PostgreSQL server running on your machine.
-If you have [Docker](https://www.docker.com/) installed, you can run
+If you have [Docker](https://www.docker.com/) installed, you can run the following at the command prompt, to automatically download and start a PostgreSQL server.
+You don't need to understand or install PostgreSQL Server yourself.

+  To run local PostgreSQL server at the command prompt.
   ```
   docker run -p 5432:5432 -e POSTGRES_USER=$USER postgres
   ```
-  notes on running docker command on Windows:
+  notes:
+  * Press `CTRL-c` to stop it.
-  * Windows CMD: replace `$USER` with `%USERNAME%`
+  * Windows Command Prompt: replace `$USER` with `%USERNAME%`
   * Windows PowerShell: replace `$USER` with `$env:UserName`

-  at the command prompt, to automatically download and start a PostgreSQL server.
-You don't need to understand or install PostgreSQL Server yourself.
-(Press `CTRL-c` to stop it.)

-  To run the tests run
+  To run the tests run at the command prompt.
   ```
   npm run test
   ```
-  at a command prompt.

 * Ensure that the code lints cleanly

-  To lint the code run
+  To lint the code run at the command prompt.
   ```
   npm run lint
   ```
-  at a command prompt.

 * If you do find any issues or think of a feature please [create a Github issue](https://help.github.com/articles/creating-an-issue/) for this first.
 Discuss things transparently and get community feedback.